-You’ve seen the ads and it seems like a compelling promise: Save thousands of dollars in interest payments.
+You’ve seen the ads, and it seems like a compelling promise: Save thousands of dollars in interest payments.

 Imagine what you could save and put toward your principal balance if you could slash your interest rate.
-Student loan refinancing is an enticing option to lower your interest rates, but you might be giving up more than you realize.
+Student loan refinancing is an enticing option to lower your interest rate, but you might be giving up more than you realize.
 Is it worth it?
 Should you refinance student loans?

-Here’s how to figure out if refinance federal student loans is worth it for you.
+Here’s how to figure out if refinancing federal student loans makes sense for you.

 1. You’re not interested in loan forgiveness

 One of the major perks about federal student loans is the option for student loan forgiveness.
 Whether through the Public Service Loan Forgiveness (PSLF) program or with an income-driven repayment plan, there are several ways that federal student loan borrowers can legally get their student loans forgiven.